 - 1. Sandwell Council can demonstrate that it pays men and women the same salary for work of equal value through the implementation of the Single Status agreement in 2010 and uses the nationally negotiated pay spine as the basis for its local grading structure. - 2.
-Sandwell Council has always held a long-standing view and commitment to support employees at the lower end of the pay scale, by following the minimum hourly rate set independently of government by academics at Loughborough University and promoted by the Living Wage Foundation.
-This is called the Living Wage.
-Because of this commitment, Cabinet agreed for the Council to start paying the Living Wage, as a minimum, to all its internal employees from 1 April 2018, and this has been applied consistently ever since.
-Reporting has identified that 74% of employees who receive a Living Wage supplement are female. - 3.
+Sandwell Council has held a long-standing view and commitment to supporting employees at the lower end of the pay scale, by following the minimum hourly rate set independently of the government by academics at Loughborough University and promoted by the Living Wage Foundation.
+The Living Wage is being paid to employees in Band A since April 2018.
+Reporting has identified that 81% (March 2024) of employees who received the Living Wage supplement were female. - 3.
 Each April, and in accordance with their terms and conditions of employment, employees receive a pay increment until they reach the top of their respective grade.
-Analysis has identified that 39% of male and 61% of female employees are not currently at the top of their grades.
+Comparison of grade bands A-J (March 2024) shows that 48% of female employees compared to 42% of male employees are not currently at the top of their grade.
 Therefore, incremental progression is still available for more female employees than male employees.
 Over time, female employees pay will further reflect the male position which in turn will close the gender pay gap. - 4.
-There has been an improvement over the last 5 years in the number of female employees employed in more senior roles.
+There has been an improvement over the last 5 years in the number of female employees in more senior roles, specifically Band J where the number of females employees have more than doubled, whereas the number of males employees have decreased by over one fifth.